animal-tree/Writing-stuff/BadStuff46-quantum-relativity.md

 Later, collisions can be extended to create waves of changing velocities, which get truncated based on number of subsequent interactions, to facilitate long-term non-local trajectory differentiability.
 A.K.A. wave-particle duality and entanglement, as observed in double-slit experiments.

-We will use this as a precursor to draw the singularizing process of qualia and consciousness.
+We will use this as a precursor to generally draw the singularizing process of qualia and consciousness.